-Under delegated authority from the Director-General, it is governed by the .cern TLD Board ("TLDB"): a board of three persons comprised of one member from each of:
+Under delegated authority from the Director-General, it is governed by the .cern Top Level Domain Board ("TLDB"): a board of four persons comprised of the web manager, who liaises with ICANN as technical responsible for .cern, and one member from each of:

-All decisions of the TDLB are communicated to the CERN Management by way of a report following each TDLB meeting.
+All decisions of the TLDB are communicated to the CERN Management by way of a report following each TLDB meeting.
 In line with the position of the Director-General having overall responsibility for the CERN domain, such decisions are subject to the ultimate approval of (and therefore may be revisited by) the Director-General.

 The TLDB has responsibility for the following: